-HIS1122 Eastern Civilization II
+HIS1122 - Eastern Civilization II

 Broad overview of Southeast Asia, reflecting on two thousand years of cultural, societal, and political influences in Vietnam, Laos, Cambodia, Thailand, Burma (Myanmar), Malaysia, Singapore, Indonesia, and the Philippines.
 The course will touch on anthropology, geography, religion, art, and philosophy, providing a preliminary view of the immense historical and cultural heritage of the region.
-Course fee: \$53 cultures, religions, art, politics, and people of South Asia.
-Course fee: \$53

-Eastern Civilization III Starting in the Fertile Crescent with the ancient Sumerian and Babylonian civilizations, exploration of the people, cultures, worship, art, literature, and government in this cradle of civilization.
-The course will then follow the rise of Islam and its spread eastward, while exploring the Indian subcontinent and the fascinating
+HIS1124 - Eastern Civilization III

+Starting in the Fertile Crescent with the ancient Sumerian and Babylonian civilizations, exploration of the people, cultures, worship, art, literature, and government in this cradle of civilization.
+The course will then follow the rise of Islam and its spread eastward, while exploring the Indian subcontinent and the fascinating cultures, religions, art, politics, and people of South Asia.

-History of American Architecture I
+HIS1130 - History of American Architecture I